StewieCho/test/q.md

 - **UDP**
 	- user datagram protocol (protocol no. 17)
 	- UDP uses a simple connectionless transmission model.
 No handshaking dialogue.
-	- there is no guarantee of delivery, ordering, or duplicate protection
+	- **there is no guarantee of delivery, ordering, or duplicate protection**
 	- it has 8 byte header (minimal message-oriented)
 	- accept data after checking if data is ok with header length & checksum

 #### TCP flags
-control bit (6 bits)
+control bit (9 bits).
+6 kinds

 URG|ACK|PSH|RST|SYN|FIN
 ---|---|---|---|---|---